 Schools offer courses in the appreciation of art and literature, but rarely does one find a class in the appreciation of Nature.
 I wonder why?
-It requires considerable knowledge to fully appreciation the beauty of great works of art and literature; but is any less required to appreciate the beauty of Nature?
+It requires considerable knowledge to fully appreciate the beauty of great works of art and literature; but is any less required to appreciate the beauty of Nature?
 If I were to teach a Nature appreciation course, this might be my syllabus:

 Section One: Introduction to What Is There